abu-baasit/testimonial_grid_layout/README.md

-A code challenge on grid layout by frontend mentor
+code challenge on using grid as tools to achieve styling